JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 ### Incomplete types

-Incomplete types are types that require additional information from other project files besides the containing file.
+Incomplete types are types that need additional information from other project files besides the containing file.

 Suppose we have two files: